 Types of insurance coverage

 Many people glance at their declaration page and have no idea of what they are looking at.
-They don’t know anything about bodily injury, uninsured motorist, under insured motorist, and med pay.
-Your agent may be good at selling insurance, but he is horrible at explaining what everything means.
+They don’t know anything about bodily injury, uninsured motorist, underinsured motorist, and med pay.
+Your agent may be good at selling insurance, but he is terrible at explaining what everything means.

 If you are found at fault for an auto accident, bodily injury coverage pays for the cost of injuries to the other person or people involved in the auto accident.
 It also covers a legal defense if you are sued for damages resulting for the car wreck